semaphoreci/docs/docs/docs/using-semaphore/environments.md

 In the "Who can deploy?" section you can define the users and roles that can manually start the promotion.
 Granular permission is optional.
 You can go to the next section if you don't need to restrict access to the promotion.

-By default, everyone can start the promotion linked to this deployment target.
+By default, everyone can start the promotion linked to this environment.
 To restrict access:

 1. Select "Allow only particular users to deploy"
 2. Optionally, select the roles that can deploy from the list